 CAs are specially selected and trained student leaders who live on the hall with students to be a resource in relation to any issues or concerns about life on campus.
 CAs also sponsor activities for the hall community to build social connections and help students navigate their Brandeis experience.
 CAs are on call every night from 8 p.m.-9 a.m. for emergencies and can be contacted via Brandeis Police.

 ACs are full-time professionals with advanced degrees who supervise CAs and support residents with significant concerns.
 Your student may interact with their AC for a variety of reasons, including, but not limited to, room changes, adjustment concerns or just to talk.

-Establish expectations about when and how you will communicate
+Establish expectations about when and how you will communicate with your student.

 There are many student leaders and staff supports on campus to help your students find creative and effective solutions.
-Community Living would prefer to work with your student directly as they may have information that you don't.
+Community Living leaders prefer to work with your student directly as they may have information that you don't.

 First, determine what your student's principle issue is:

-Homesickness is normal
+Homesickness is normal.

 Even though your student might want to spend weekends with family members/at home, encourage them to spend weekend time on campus.
 There are many programs, activities, movies and religious services going on!
 This is a key way for them to feel more at home while away at school and to make new friends.